Colo-Codes/ruby-exercises/README.md

     course for The Odin Project solved by me.
     -   `caesar_cipher` directory: here you can find my solution for the Caesar Cipher project.
+    -   `substrings` directory: here you can find my solution for the Substrings project.